2022 Mr. Olympia: Aftermath

-The 2022 Mr Olympia saw a record amount of competitors in the open category, which led to almost half of all competitors placing in the unranked 16th place.
+The 2022 Mr Olympia saw a record number of competitors in the open category, 28, which led to almost half of all competitors placing in the unranked 16th place.
 As a result the IFBB announced that to qualify for ongoing Mr. Olympia finals, competitors must win at least one professional show, ending the points qualification system.

 Additionally as a result of the large number of finalists, the finals witnessed significant time overruns with the Open finals ending at 1 am local time, due to the many competitors in each division.
 This led to significant complaints by coaches such as Chris Aceto as well as complaints over crowding backstage and a lack of professionalism by competitors and commentators such as Jay Cutler and James Hollingshead.
 It remains to be seen if the IFBB will address these concerns going forward.